Uniform Stability of Oscillatory Shocks for KdV-Burgers Equation: Properties of Shock Profile and Main Ideas of Proofs

-This inequality is crucial for us to obtain a sharp estimate on the decay of energy between two adjacent extreme points $u_{i+1}$ and $u_{i}$.
+for some nonnegative algebraic function \(f\ge0\).
+This type of inequality is crucial for us to obtain a sharp estimate on the decay of energy between two adjacent extreme points $u_{i+1}$ and $u_{i}$.
 More precisely, for example, in the rightmost monotonic interval of $\xi$, \eqref{utpf} together with \eqref{t2} implies

 Since \(f\) is an algebraic function, the integration on the right-hand side can in principle be carried out explicitly.
 Consequently, the inequality above reduces to an algebraic inequality in \(u_0\), and the constraint imposed by this inequality enables us to derive an upper bound on \(u_0\) of the form \eqref{u0-upper}.
 To obtain a sharper estimate for \(u_0\), we also employ a bootstrap argument.